adityasaky/gittuf-ndss-eval/README.md

 First, a repository owner creates a gittuf-enabled repository and makes a commit.
 User A then clones the repository and makes a change (authorized by the policy), and then pushes their changes.
-The upstream repository owner drops these changes.
+The upstream repository maliciously drops these changes.

 User B then clones the repository, unaware as to what has happened.
 The user makes a commit and pushes it to the remote repository.
-User A then attempts to pull the latest changes, but is warned that their branch has diverged from what is on the remote repository.
+User A then attempts to pull the latest changes, but is warned that their RSL has diverged from what is on the remote repository, alerting them of the server's misbehavior.

 **To run the experiment, run:**

 ```sh
 python3 experiment3.py
 ```